EYBlockchain/nightfall_3/README.md

 package, and has the following endpoints.

-To be able to leverage the service, mount the `.zok` file(s) to `/app/circuits/path/to/parent-dir/file.zok`, and run each of the instructions below per file.
-You can also use a `.tar` archive of `.zok` files.
-This service can be exposed via a port set in the `docker-compose.yml` (`http://localhost:8080` in all the example commands which follow).
+To be able to leverage the service, mount the `.zok` file(s) to `/app/circuits/path/to/file.zok` or load them via the `load-circuits` endpoint (see below).
+If using the `load-circuits` enpoint, you can also use a `.tar` archive of `.zok` files to quickly load several files.

+This service lists on container port 80 and can be exposed via a port set in the `docker-compose.yml` (`http://localhost:8080` in all the example commands which follow).

 ### `load-circuits`